whitebox-labs/whitebox-docs/tentacle/t0/README.md

 * full power and signal isolation for **Atlas Scientific EZO Circuits**
 * enable / disable by gpio
-* fast and easy integration of electrochemical sensor into your design
+* fast and easy integration of electrochemical sensing into your product
 * OEM pricing

-?> **Built in electrical isolation** means that sensors won’t interfere with each other.
-It also removes outside electrical noise that can interfere with readings.

 <small>_Made by_</small>